DipsonGurung/wireshark--network-forensics/README.md

 2. **Open Wireshark** and load the PCAP file from the relevant subdirectory
 3. **Read the lab README** for background context and the list of questions
 4. **Follow the Wireshark filter instructions** given for each question
-5. **Open the `.docx` report** to see full analysis with screenshot placeholders — insert your own screenshots as you work through the lab
+5. **Open the `.pdf` report** to see full analysis with screenshot placeholders — insert your own screenshots as you work through the lab

 ---